 The Journals contain printed or published editions of the minutes of the Jamaica House of Assembly from its first meeting on January 20, 1664 to December 22, 1826.
 In Jamaica the members of the assembly set the legislature agenda.
 Bills mainly arose from petitions laid before the house by the advice of standing or ad hoc committees in the assembly or by members on behalf of their constituents on a wide range of matters.
 The types of documents found in the minutes include state, account, or description of various aspects of the island; instructions; bills; accounts; reports; messages; petitions; acts; complaints or grievances, letters, and returns.
 Major themes of legislation pertain to private legislation, local history, black history, slavery, Indigenous people, women, defence, government administration, revenue and taxation, law and order, the military, society and social history, trade, immigration and settlement, religious groups, maritime matters, commerce, industry, the economy, and transportation.
-Geographic areas are the British West Indies and Caribbean.
+Broader geographic areas are the British West Indies and Caribbean.

 Drilling down into those major themes, much of the bills related to fiscal matters, such as, land, poll, deficiency, stamp, rum, and customs taxes, and bills regulating the militia and martial law, drawn up and helped through the house by a standing committee named the commissioners of public accounts who handled the financial policy in response to directions of the house.
 Other long-standing, recurring issues concerned the powers of the assembly, patents, the needs of the parish vestries and local government, and the reform of courts and the law in response to grievances from colonial planters and merchants.
 Legislation helped to regulate economic matters such as drainage, livestock, retailing, credit and currency, and weights and measure, or dealt with rivers, harbours and wharfs, or patterns of trade.
 Roads were a constant concern to planters.
 Social issues included labour relations, charitable donations, poor relief, immigration, schools, hospitals, and prisoners, as well as improvement of towns.
 Private matters included dissolution of marriage, complex estate settlements, manumission of individual "slaves," and the grant of limited civil privileges to "free persons of colour."